Updated: June 2, 2020

 Everyone knows it, redheads have very sensitive skin.
 When it comes to exfoliating, the skin can easily break out or react badly to an exfoliant.
 We consulted with Laurie Neronha from Viriditas Beautiful Skin Therapy at the Providence Acne Clinic to learn more about exfoliating super sensitive skin.

 “The truth is, anyone, can have sensitive skin, even those with very dark skin,” said Neronha.
-“And, skin that gets pink or red easily (inflammation), blotchy, burns quickly, never or rarely tans, and may be more prone to skin cancer.”
+“And, skin that gets pink or red easily (inflammation), blotchy, burns quickly, never or rarely tans, are more prone to skin cancer.”

 Here are the top tips for how redheads should exfoliate their skin:

 “There are two methods of exfoliation, physical and chemical.
 Physical exfoliation is manually or mechanically ‘rubbing’ or scratching the skin.
 This is a slippery slope for sensitive skin because rubbing and scratching the skin creates inflammation.
 Many scrubs and home microdermabrasion kits do exactly that, scratch the skin.”

 “A chemical exfoliation means using enzymes or acids to dissolve dead skin cells from the surface.
 In general, this would be my choice for sensitive skin, as there is less stimulation and therefore less inflammation.
 In my clinic, I prefer to use lactic or mandelic acids (AHA) for drier skin, or salicylic acid (BHA) for oily or combination skin.”

-Take about a tablespoon of a good quality oil, preferably jojoba or sunflower (they won’t clog) and apply it all over clean damp skin.
+Take about a tablespoon of good quality oil, preferably jojoba or sunflower (they won’t clog) and apply it all over clean damp skin.
 Leave it on the skin 5-10 minutes, like a mask.
 Then take soft cotton rounds, wet them, and move gently in small circles all over the face to remove flakes.
 Do not scrub!
 Small gentle circles are all you need to give a mild exfoliation.
 Move the product, not your skin!
-We often use this method post peel, or when a client has inadvertently ‘burned’ themselves and is flaking.
+We often use this method post-peel, or when a client has inadvertently ‘burned’ themselves and is flaking.
 This can be done several times a week.”